jbfavre/jbfavre.org/_posts/2014-10-26-How-to-enable-Google-Sync-with-Chromium-35-and-later-on-Debian.md

 - Time Zone API
 - Google+ API

+Here is the point I missed when I first created my API keys.
+The result was an error when signin to Chromium whith error message `Service unavailable.
+Try again later.`.

-Once done (API activation can take some time), go to `API & Auth > Consent Screen` and choose an email adress as well as a `Product Name` (that's the point I missed the first time I tried); then click `Save`.
+To avoid that error, go to `API & Auth > Consent Screen` and choose an email adress as well as a `Product Name`; then click `Save`.

 ![Choose Product Name for consent screen](//medias.jbfavre.org/blog-notes/Google-API-step5.png)